Implementing Firewall Technologies

 Configure IP ACLs at the Interface

-• Deny broadcast messages with a source address of 255.255.255.255.
-This entry helps prevent broadcast attacks.
+• Deny broadcast messages sourced from 255.255.255.255 to prevent broadcast attacks.

-Define inspection Rules
+Define Inspection Rules

 Router(config)# ip inspect name inspection_name protocol [alert {on | off}] [audit-trail {on | off}] [timeout seconds]